 Just when things are really looking grim, here come antioxidants to the rescue!
 Antioxidants prevent and stop cellular damage caused by oxidants, so the body needs a healthy balance of antioxidants vs oxidants.
 As our bodies are subjected to an increasing number of free radicals in today’s industrial world, antioxidants are becoming more and more important.

 Luckily, antioxidants are plentiful in food; they come in many forms, each capable of neutralizing damaging free radicals and reducing your risk for disease.

 Luckily for us, there are thousands of antioxidant-rich foods available to us on planet Earth.
-Some of the most commonly consumed are berries, cacao, coffee, green leafy vegetables, nuts, red wine, and green tea.
+Some of the most commonly consumed are super fruits, berries, cacao, coffee, green leafy vegetables, nuts, red wine, and green tea.
 It’s important to eat the rainbow when it comes to fruits and veggies, so that you’ll benefit from a variety of vitamins, antioxidants, and flavonoids.

 Buy organic foods whenever possible to get the highest nutritional content without those sketchy pesticides, herbicides, preservatives or GMOs.
 When eating produce, do so with the skin on – that’s where you’ll find the highest antioxidant content.

 Buyer beware: if you aren’t buying organic produce, avoid eating the skin of your fruits and veggies.
 That’s because the skin absorbs the majority of pesticides.

 Since our system can’t produce antioxidants on its own, they must be obtained through diet, supplementation, or our personal favorite: skin care.
 These essential antioxidants include vitamin C, vitamin E, CoQ10, resveratrol, and carotenoids.
 In addition to an organic, plant-based diet, you can utilize skin care for a full spectrum of vitamins and antioxidants that help your body fight oxidative stress.